Prepare for the Interview

 - Review Your Application

-- Develop Questions for the Interviewer
+- Questions For The Interviewer

 Collect organizational information, including any trends or current events, from the company website, annual report, press releases and your contacts in the company or industry.
 Arrange an informational interview with your networking contacts to enhance your knowledge of the career field and industry.